 Over the past 50 years, Australia has achieved huge milestones in the fight against tobacco.
-In 1971, 45% of men and 39% of women smoked in Australia, compared to 14.7% in 2015.
+In 1971, 45% of men and 39% of women smoked in Australia, compared to 14.6% of men and 11.2% of women in 2016.
 We’re well on our way to a tobacco free future.

 The past 45 years have been marked by population-based strategies such as excise increases, ending marketing and promotion, and removing all forms of advertising, including Australia’s world-first plain packaging legislation.
 This suite of initiatives has had a significant impact on smoking prevalence in Australia.

 There’s still work to do